jbcodeforce/aws-studies/docs/index.md

-# Amazon Web Service studies
+# Amazon Web Service Studies

 * Created in 2002, and launched as AWS in 2004 with SQS as first service offering.
 * 2003 amazon.com was $5.2B retail businesses.
 7800 employees